Teddy34/gatsby-blog/blog/fp_good_parts/index.md

   return () => internalValue++;
 }

-// Side effect: Obviously this basic class usage is not pure either. class MyClass {
+// Side effect: this basic class usage is not pure either. class MyClass {
   constructor(initialVal) {
     this.internalValue = initialVal;